 1Program Specific Fees: College of Business Fee is assessed to all Junior and Senior Business majors.
+Fine Arts Fee is assessed to College of Fine Arts majors.
 Health Professions Fee is assessed to College of Health Professions majors.
 Health Science Fee is assessed to all Clinical Lab Science, Communication Disorders and Dietetics majors.
 CITE Fee is assessed to all Information Technology/Engineering Juniors and Seniors.Integrated Science & Technology Fee is assessed to all IST Juniors and Seniors.